<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=981546022040035&amp;ev=PageView&amp;noscript=1">

 Evaluate your credit score, calculate your savings for a down payment, and get your documents in order for pre-approval on a home loan.
 Though every lender is different, many mortgage lenders require a minimum 620 credit score when buying an investment property.
 On the down payment side, APM can work with as little as 15% down on a single-family investment property and 25% down on a multifamily investment property.

-Keep in mind that many mortgage lenders will also want to see six months’ cash reserves before financing an investment property.
+Keep in mind that many mortgage lenders will want to see six months of cash reserves before financing an investment property, and you’ll also need to factor in closing costs.
 Private mortgage insurance (PMI) may also be required if you’re putting less than 20% down.

 3. Consider interest rates.